 What caused this shift in the industry?
 Anyone who’s working in and around the private markets knows that there’s more capital than ever flowing through the system.
 Limited partners are putting higher percentages to work, and fund managers are delivering consistent performance.
 According to a recent McKinsey report, global private equity (PE) net asset value grew by 18 percent in 2018; this century, it has grown by 7.5 times, twice as fast as public-market capitalization.

 This creates ever larger managers and greater competition.
-Like any in maturing industry, it’s requiring evermore operational efficiency for these firms to keep their edge.
+Like any maturing industry, financial services firms are requiring evermore operational efficiency for these firms to keep their edge.
 This growth has collided with a need for alternatives to seem less alternative as they start to become a real mainstay of lots of investment programs.
 Investors who are more used to the data and transparency that they traditionally get in public markets have been driving their demands through these managers.

-In conjunction, these investors want to benchmark funds and inform their own decision making with data that has true with data in what has traditionally been some might say deliberately been an opaque market.
-Where previously people asked for technology to do a single job, increasingly, people want data from all of their systems at their fingertips when they’re making those decisions.
+In conjunction, these investors want to benchmark funds and inform their own decision making with data that is true with data in what has traditionally been some might say deliberately been an opaque market.
+Where previously people asked for technology to do a single job, increasingly, people want data from all of their systems at their fingertips when they’re making those decisions through a connected technology ecosystem.

 While connecting the dots of your technology ecosystem can seem like a huge project and a massive undertaking, the benefits of doing so far out-weight the costs: